anas-didi95/anasdidi-dev/content/blog/_typescript-interfaces-types/index.md

 <a name="3-extend"></a>
 ### 3. Extend

 Both can be extended, but the syntax differs.
-Moreover, an interface and type alias are not mutually-exclusive.
-Thus, an inteface can extend a type alias and vice versa.
+Moreover, an interface and type alias are not mutually exclusive.
+Thus, an interface can extend a type alias and vice versa.

 **Interface extends interface**
 ```typescript